Logicalmars/doc-formater/README.md

 costs.; (AN 48401303)
 ```

 (I bet you can't really find all the differences) And she says she needs to do this 70~100 times every week.
 Come on, what's a computer scientist for!
 So I wrote this tiny piece of code, only 6 lines of `.replace` would save her plenty of time.
-This is the time when I feel pride of my major :)
+This is the moment when I feel pride of my major :)

 The web page is also available at [here](https://dl.dropboxusercontent.com/u/49091023/web/doc-formater/page.html)